 How To Cleanse Sensitive Skin

+Before opting in to a sensitive skin care routine, be certain of your skin type.
 “Sensitive skin feels dry and flaky but most often people complain about increased redness,” says Garnier consulting dermatologist Dr. Diane Madfes.
 “Some product formulas can irritate sensitive skin.
 Sensitive skin occurs from a disruption on the skin barrier.”
 Here are some easy ways to ensure that your sensitive skin looks and feels good: